The fastest way to get help is to read or search our FAQ below. If you can't find an answer please submit a support ticket on the right.

 Studies by the Fantasy Sports Trade Association (of which Fanduel is a member) have estimated that around 73% of fantasy sports players play paid fantasy games (i.e. games with an entry fee).
 To meet this demand, major networks such as CBS, NBC and Fox all offer pay to play fantasy sports games.

 The laws relating to fantasy sports varies by state however in the vast majority of them fantasy sports is considered a game of skill and therefore legal.
 In most states a game of skill is classed as game where skill is the predominant factor in determining the winner.
-The states where our lawyers believe the law is unclear or questionable about the legality of fantasy sports are Arizona, Iowa, Louisiana and Montana.
+The states where our lawyers believe the law is unclear or questionable about the legality of fantasy sports are Arizona, Iowa, Louisiana, Montana and Washington.
 Therefore we do not offer paid entry games to residents of those states.

 In 2006 the US Federal Government passed a law called the Unlawful Internet Gaming Enforcement Act which was designed to prevent gambling over the internet.
 The law included a carve out that clarified the legality of fantasy sports.
 Specifically, it exempted: